Asus Zenfone 3S Max Detailed Review

 Zen UI has come a long way from the Android Lollipop based version which we tested on the Original Zenfone Max to the Android Nougat 7.0.

-One of the highlight of the Asus Zenfone 3S Max is the Android Nougat 7.0 OS which makes the device stand out among many smartphones which come with the Android Marshmallow.
+One of the highlights of the Asus Zenfone 3S Max is the Android Nougat 7.0 OS which makes the device stand out among many smartphones which come with the Android Marshmallow.

-There is lot of back end optimizations done by Google on the Android Nougat for performance improvement as well as battery life.
+There is a lot of back-end optimizations done by Google on the Android Nougat for performance improvement as well as battery life.
 Which adds to the user experience on this device.

-The Keyboard layout and colors are still too sharp to my liking, prefer the stock android Keyboard.
-The pull down settings menu now have more bluish tint compared to the more greenish on the older Zenfone UI.
+The Keyboard layout and colors are still too sharp to my liking, prefer the stock Android Keyboard.
+The pull-down settings menu now has more bluish tint compared to the more greenish on the older Zenfone UI.

 With Android Nougat and the new Zen UI things looks promising.
-Though Asus have added some of the useful Apps like the Mobile Manager which allows you to boost your device, set it performance, balance or battery saving mode.
+Though Asus has added some of the useful Apps like the Mobile Manager which allows you to boost your device, set its performance, balance or battery saving mode.

-Asus Zenfit is something new though it is an attempt to measure the steps using the GPS settings, the smartphone doesnot come with a step counter like an iPhone or Samsung S7.
+Asus Zenfit is something new though it is an attempt to measure the steps using the GPS settings, the smartphone doesn’t come with a step counter like an iPhone or Samsung S7.

-There is also option to measure your Heart Rate by keeping your finger at the flash light at the back of the smartphone.
+There is also an option to measure your Heart Rate by keeping your finger at the flashlight at the back of the smartphone.

-Good experimental feature, by Asus – in 2017 and 18 the health Apps are going to make way to most budget smartphones, something lot of users are looking forward to.
+The good experimental feature, by Asus – in 2017 and 18 the health Apps are going to make way for most budget smartphones, something lot of users are looking forward to.